What is a “truck jackknife”?

 - Hard Packed Snow | 0.20

 - Ice | 0.10

 Speed Not Reasonable-Prudent for Conditions: a tractor-trailer traveling at the speed limit on dry surfaces is sometimes difficult to stop efficiently.
 In poor roadway conditions, the truck braking efficiency is reduced.
 If the driver slams on his brakes at a higher speed, chances increase drastically that the trailer in tow will swing out of control.

 Slippery weather conditions and roads: Loss of traction with the road can cause weight to shift against the center of gravity causing both the truck and trailer to slide.
 Due to the excessive weight and overall length of commercial trucks, even small movements can cause the truck to jackknife.

 Methods for Preventing Semi-Truck Jackknife Situations

 - Be wary of light loads.
 Heavier loads provide more traction.

 - Even brake pressure must be applied—but stopped short of locking down the brakes.

-- Give yourself increased following distance-Time and Distance are your friend!
+- Give yourself increased following distance – Time and Distance are your friends!

-- Modern anti-lock braking systems automatically adjust braking force to prevent wheel lockup.
+- Modern anti-lock braking systems automatically adjust the braking force to prevent wheel lockup.